GAM-team/GAM/docs/Users-Drive-Files-Display.md

 testuser@domain.com,Bottom Sheet 11,1,My Drive/Top Folder/Middle Folder 1/Bottom Folder 11/Bottom Sheet 11
 ```

-## File selection with a particular drive label
+## File selection with or without a particular drive label
 The Drive API doesn't support querying for a drive label, so GAM must do the filtering.

 Get the label id.